Ugly Love: Summary & Key Insights

 Key Quotes from Ugly Love

-“Tate’s story begins when she moves into her brother Corbin’s apartment in San Francisco to focus on her nursing studies.”
+“She moves into her brother Corbin’s apartment in San Francisco to pursue her nursing studies, expecting a practical living arrangement and a fresh start.”

 Frequently Asked Questions about Ugly Love